 Memory Management in Java refers to allocating and deallocating memory to java objects which reside in areas called Stack and Heap.
-Java has an automatic memory management system known as Garbage Collector.
-This article presents you with some concepts of Java Memory management, working of Garbage Collector and JVM.
+Java has an automatic memory deallocation system known as Garbage Collector.
+This article presents you with some concepts of Java Memory management, working of Garbage Collector in JVM.

 What is Memory Management In Java?

 Memory management in Java is the process of allocating working memory space to new objects and properly removing unreferenced objects to create space for those new object allocations.
 Generally, developers don’t have to deal with memory handling in java directly because the Garbage Collector has the duty of memory deallocation handling and it runs automatically.

 As we already know java itself manages the memory and no special intervention of programmers is needed.
 Garbage Collector has the role of clearing the objects that are no longer used by the application from the working memory (RAM).

 Then why do programmers need to learn about automatic memory management in java?
 Though it is said to be automatic, Garbage Collector doesn’t guarantee the deallocation of memory/objects that are still referenced.
 Programmers unknowingly leave objects referenced, even after their use is complete, which leads to memory leaks or other consequences that cannot be managed by Java Virtual Machine (JVM).
 Programmers should have an understanding of Java memory management to write efficient programs without memory leaks.

 As a programmer, you have to know which objects are eligible for automatic garbage collection and which are not.
 Therefore it’s important to learn memory management to write efficient and high-performance based programs with very little chance of crashing.

 For any programming language, working memory is a vital resource.
 So it’s crucial to have a better understanding of its management.